Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Brian T. Gladden - Mondelez International, Inc.

 We did.
 In CAGNY, we shared a framework that said about 4.5% of net revenue this year, and we showed that the trend will actually move down below – under or about 4% as we get to 2018.
 So we're on that trend down as we've kind of worked our way through some of the bigger investments related to lines of the future.
-So 4.5% for this year is the current call (35:22).
+So, 4.5% for this year is the current call on that one.

 Bryan D. Spillane - Bank of America Merrill Lynch